Financial Growth & Habits

 Self-reliant:

-Being debt free means that you do not have to rely on credit cards from month to month.
+Being debt-free means you do not have to rely on credit cards from month to month.
 A cash-only system means that you are self-reliant, and more importantly, God-reliant in your spending habits.

 Patient:

-Debt-free people deny instant gratification to continue staying out of debt.
-The temptation to impulse-shop may arise from time to time, but out of control spending does not exist for those who become and stay debt-free.
+Debt-free people deny instant gratification to remain out of debt.
+The temptation to impulse-shop may arise from time to time, but out-of-control spending does not exist for those who become and stay debt-free.

 Self-confident:

 It is easy to get down on yourself when you are struggling financially.
-Once you are utilizing Christian debt management principals, you will regain your self-confidence by taking care of your debt.
+Once you are utilizing Christian debt management principles, you will regain your self-confidence by taking care of your debt.

 Responsible: